Qatari ambassador faces LGBT-rights appeal before World Cup | Sports-Games

 Major General Abdulaziz Abdullah Al Ansari, a senior leader overseeing security for the tournament, previously told The Associated Press that rainbow flags could be taken from fans at the World Cup in Qatar to protect them from being attacked for promoting gay rights.

-Al Ansari insisted that LGBTQ couples would still be welcomed and accepted in Qatar for the World Cup despite same-sex relations remaining criminalised in the conservative Gulf nation.
+Al Ansari insisted that LGBTQ couples would still be welcomed and accepted in Qatar for the World Cup despite same-sex relations remaining criminalized in the conservative Gulf nation.

+Before Minden spoke Monday, Al Thani complained to the congress that the issue of human rights was diverting attention from the tournament.

+''We all care about human rights.
+But I would have enjoyed (it) more if I saw some concentration not only on just one subject, but the enjoyment of football and the football effect on people around the world,” Al Thani said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)